owanturist/react-hook-window/README.md

 itemCount: number
 ```

-It defines the number of a list's items.
+It defines the number of a list’s items.

 ### `UseWindowedListOptions.overscanCount`